MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-windows-admin-center.md

 The Azure Stack HCI operating system update is available via Windows Update and via the media that you can download from the Azure portal.

-To upgrade the OS on your instance, follow these high-level steps:
+To upgrade the OS on your cluster instance, follow these high-level steps:

 1. [Complete the prerequisites](#complete-prerequisites).
 1. [Connect to the Azure Local, version 22H2 instance](#step-1-connect-to-azure-local-instance-via-windows-admin-center).